 Students must report to class on time.
-Notice of late arrival for any reason must be submitted via Ogle Talent on the Absence, Late Arrival or Leave Early Request form.
+Notice of late arrival for any reason must be submitted via the Student Attendance Notification form.
 Communication does not excuse late arrival and students may be denied the ability to attend if unable to arrive on time.